NguyenDani/Messaging-MERN/README.md

 ## Setup
 To setup the Messaging application, follow these steps:
-1. Navigate to directory: `cd Messaging-MERN`
+1. Navigate to root directory: `cd Messaging-MERN`
+2. Install server dependencies: `npm install`
-2. Change the .env file to your configuration `/.env`
+3. Change the .env file to your configuration `/.env`
-3. Start server: node server/server.js
+4. Start server: node server/server.js
-4. Navigate to client: `cd client`
+5. Navigate to client: `cd client`
+6. Install client dependencies: `npm install`
-5. Start client: `npm start`
+7. Start client: `npm start`

 ## Usage
 Once you have start the client and server you will be acle to register and login as a user.
 Once you have logged in you will be able to search users and send direct messages to said user.